branding & rebranding.

 The Hill Tavern.

-The Hill Tavern job actually came about because they needed staff shirts and morphed into a full brand overhaul.
-The restaurant is at the base of historic Beacon Hill in Boston, where you pay about $200 per square foot for 101°F housing.
+The Hill Tavern job came about from a simple request for staff shirts.
+That morphed into a full brand overhaul, including a new sign, business cards, and t-shirts.
+The restaurant sits at the base of historic Beacon Hill in Boston, where you pay about $200 per square foot for 101°F housing.
 But hey, it's historic.

 If you have a keen eye, you may have seen an element on the back of the shirt that was not mentioned in the previous blathering.
 It is an alternative, simplified logo to use as its Superman emblem.
 For those who nod off reading "The Hill Tavern - Boston Massachusetts," we have your back.
 The HT, a stylized shorthand version of the main logotype that still carries the charm, yet can be recognized without reading.